 Now, scroll below to see more of the best breakfast ideas if you’re trying to lose weight.

-Eggs only have up to 75 calories each–giving you the low-calorie protein hit that you need to get you through the day.
+Depending on what you mix in with them, scrambled eggs only have up to 75 calories each — giving you the low-calorie protein hit that you need to get you through the day.

 Filling and delicious, fruit salads often contain low-cal watermelon, bananas, which can slow down digestion, and blueberries, which may positively change how you process fat and sugar.